academie-de-espee/marshal-rules-update/handbook.md

             #.
 Warranted marshals with no other role will be assigned as a DKM of their local group.
             #.
 Local groups may have any number of DKMs.
             #.
 The DKMs are deputies of the KM.
 The DKM must train participants in the disciplines that they are warranted in, upon request by those participants in that discipline.
 The DKM may offer assistance, but may not mandate participation in training exercises by any participant.
             #.
-Upon request by the KM or the MIC-Event, the DKM must assist the MIC-Event with the administration of marshaled activities at events sponsored by the DKM's home group.
+Upon request by the KM or the MIC-Event, the DKM should assist the MIC-Event with the administration of marshaled activities at events sponsored by the DKM's home group.
         #.
 Marshal-at-Large (NO LONGER IN USE)
             #.
 The position of Marshal-at-Large is immediately terminated.
 All Marshals-at-Large in every discipline will be assigned as DKM to their group of residence.
         #.
 Apprentice Marshals (also known as Marshals In Training (MITs))
             #.
 Apprentices may not serve in any of the capacities listed above.
 They may serve as line marshals with warranted marshals who are training them.
             #.
-Apprentices must meet the requirements listed for all marshals in Item 3.1.3.1.9 (below).
+Apprentices must meet the requirements listed for all marshals (See: Responsibilities of all Marshals).
             #.
 Anyone wishing to join the apprenticeship program must send a written request to the Earl Marshal containing all of his or her contact information.
             #.
 Apprentices must attend at least one marshals' training seminar.
             #.
 Apprentices must make arrangements with a mentor to guide them through the apprenticeship.
 This mentor must be a warranted marshal and must be listed in the request for entrance into the apprenticeship program.